Hard Metal (magazine): History

-In 1992, Hard Metal joined with another music magazine published by Dnevnik, Bum.
-The new magazine was entitled Rock Starz, and only three issues were published, after which, due to hyperinflation in Serbia and Montenegro, the magazine ceased to exist.
+The last, sixth issue of Hard Metal was published in May 1992, after which the magazine merged with another music magazine published by Dnevnik, Bum.
+The new magazine was entitled Rock Starz, with the first issue appearing in January 1993.
+Only three issues were published, after which, due to hyperinflation in Serbia and Montenegro–with the price of the magazine's last issue of 2,800,000 Yugoslav dinars–Rock Starz ceased to exist.